 Quorum

-The Quorum for a meeting of the Board necessary for the transaction of business is four Directors.
+The Quorum for a meeting of the Board necessary for the transaction of business is not less than 50% of the Directors.

 Insufficient number of Directors

-The Board may act notwithstanding any vacancy in their body, but if and for so long as the number of Directors is reduced below the number fixed by Rule 29, the continuing Directors may act for the purpose of increasing the number of Directors to that number or of summoning a meeting of Members, but for no other purpose.
+The Board may act notwithstanding any vacancy in their body, but if and for so long as the number of Directors is reduced below the minimum number fixed by Rule 29, the continuing Directors may act for the purpose of increasing the number of Directors to that number or of summoning a meeting of Members, but for no other purpose.

 Chairperson